craftcms/docs/docs/commerce/3.x/products-variants.md

 Product Types are a way to distinguish products in your system.
 Similar to Craft’s [Entry Types](/3.x/entries.html#entry-types), they can determine the URL format of a product and include any number of custom fields.
 Each product type will also have one or more variants.

-You can manage Product Types in the control panel from “Commerce” → “System Settings” → “Product Types”.
+You can manage Product Types in the control panel from Commerce → System Settings → Product Types.

 <img src="./assets/product-type-entry-screen.png" width="797" alt="Edit Product Type page">